 PROCESS AND OTHERWISE USE.
-Facilities are dependent on the SDS to know what is in the materials purchased and used.
-If PFAS are included in Section 3: Composition or in Section 15: Regulatory Information, then the compounds must be included in the threshold determination.
+Facilities are required to utilize safety data sheets (SDS) to know components in the materials purchased and used.
+If PFAS are included in Section 3: Composition or in Section 15: Regulatory Information of the SDS, then the compounds must be included in the threshold determination.
 If PFAS are not on the SDS, then no further effort is required (e.g., no sampling, no requests for more extensive SDSs, etc.).
 The Supplier Notification requirements of Section 313 require manufacturers to include toxic chemical information in the SDS.
 Updated SDSs may be received by the facility as they are updated to add PFAS information.
-Older aqueous film-forming foams (AFFF), used to control petroleum pool fires, commonly contained one or more PFAS.
+Older aqueous filmforming foams (AFFF), used to control petroleum pool fires, commonly contained one or more PFAS.
 Charging the system and using the AFFF to fight a fire are both threshold activities.